EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 model
 """""
 The machine learner you want to use to build the scoring model.
-Possible values include :doc:`built-in linear regression models <builtin_models>` as well as all of the regressors available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#learners>`_.
+Possible values include :ref:`built-in linear regression models <builtin_models>` as well as all of the regressors available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#learners>`_.

 train_file
 """"""""""
-The path to the training data in ``.csv`` format.
+The path to the training data feature file in ``.csv`` format.
+Each row should correspond to a single response and contain numeric feature values extracted for this response.
+In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
 Can be absolute or relative to the location of config file.

 test_file
 """""""""
-The path to the evaluation data in ``.csv`` format.
+The path to the evaluation data feature file in ``.csv`` format.
+Each row should correspond to a single response and contain numeric feature values extracted for this response.
+In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
 Can be absolute or relative to the location of config file.

 description *(Optional)*
 """"""""""""""""""""""""